Impurities as a quantum thermometer for a Bose-Einstein condensate: Results

-The temperature of the field will be determined through the phases acquired by the atom through its evolution under the Hamiltonian (\ref{eq:hamiltonianJC}), assuming the adiabatic approximation (see Appendix A).
-The total phase can be split into a geometric and a dynamical part.
-It has been shown that the geometric phase can be used to gain information about the quantum state of a bosonic field.
+The temperature of the field will be determined through the phases acquired by the atom through its evolution under the Hamiltonian (\ref{eq:hamiltonianJC}), assuming the adiabatic approximation (see Methods).
+The total accumulated phase $\gamma$ can be split into a geometric and a dynamical part.
+It has been shown that the geometric phase can be used to gain information about the quantum state of a bosonic scalar field.
 For pure field states, the phase encodes information about the number of particles in the field \cite{ivyvlatkoberry}.
-In particular, for initial squeezed states, the phase depends also on the squeezing strength \cite{ivytraps}.
-More recently, the geometric phase was also employed to estimate the temperature of the field \cite{thermoeduivy}.
-We will show, using Quantum Fisher Information, that the dynamical phase is more convenient to estimate temperatures.
-We are interested in the case where the field is initially in a thermal state $\rho_F=\sum_n p_n\ket{n_f}\bra{n_f}$, where $p_n=(e^{-F})^n\,(1-e^{-F})$, $F=\frac{\hbar\Omega_a}{k_B\,T}$.
-We find, that the geometric phase is
+In particular, for initially squeezed states, the phase depends also on the squeezing strength \cite{ivytraps}.
+More recently, the geometric phase was employed to estimate the temperature of a field inside a cavity \cite{thermoeduivy}.
+We will apply Quantum Fisher Information to show here that estimating the dynamical phase is the optimal way for measuring temperatures.
+We consider the case where the field is initially in a thermal state $\rho_F=\sum_n p_n\ket{n}\bra{n}$ with temperature $T$.
+The probability distribution is given by $p_n=(e^{-F})^n\,(1-e^{-F})$ where $F=\frac{\hbar\Omega_a}{k_B\,T}$, and $k_B$ is Boltzmann's constant.
+Here we have used the number state basis spanned by $\ket{n}=(a^\dagger)^n\ket{0}$, where $n$ is the number of phonons of frequency $\Omega_a$.
+We find (see Methods), that the geometric phase is

 and the dynamical phase